 Style manual?
 What’s that?

 It’s a list of rules that the editor uses as guidelines.
 A business might have a house style of a page or two that includes the type size and section title format it wants in all its printed materials, as well as spellings to use for terms in its industry.
 (Think “health care” vs “healthcare” or "catalog" vs "catalogue.")
 NASA and the IRS use the federal government style outlined in the GPO [Government Printing Office] Style Manual.
 Journalists use the Associated Press Stylebook, which lists terms that should and should not be used.
 People in the social sciences might use the Publication Manual of the American Psychological Association, while those in disciplines such as history and literature tend to prefer the Modern Language Association’s MLA Handbook.
 Dozens of very different style guides are available for the hard sciences, medicine, and mathematics.
 But to editors of fiction and general nonfiction, the go-to guide is almost always the latest edition of the Chicago Manual of Style.

 Is a style manual the same thing as the style sheet you mentioned?

 No. A style sheet is a document that editors create for every new project.
 It includes an alphabetical list of proper names and uncommon terms from the text.
 This part is for the editor’s own use, so that spellings don't vary from one chapter to the next.
-The style sheet also includes a list of punctuation, grammar, and style rules the editor has followed consistently and sample book and article citations.
+It also includes a list of punctuation, grammar, and style rules the editor has followed consistently, plus sample book and article citations.
 These help the author and the publisher to understand the suggested changes and why they were made.

 And what about indexing?
 How do you do that?